-3) Chromosome = Decision Tree or Tree Rule.
-This type of GBML contains mechanisms that combine decision trees with genetic algorithms (GAs) [46], [47].
+3) Chromosome = Decision Tree or Tree Rule: This type of GBML contains mechanisms that combine decision trees with GAs [46], [47].
 The underlying idea is to use the search capability of the GA to find a highly accurate final tree.
 The tree can then be interpreted as a rule set, formed by the disjunction of the rules that are obtained in each branch of the tree.
-Thus the chromosome can encode the full tree or a just tree node/rule.
-We have defined this family as Hybrid Evolutionary Decision Trees (HEDTs).
+Thus, the chromosome can encode the full tree or a just tree node/rule.
+We have defined this family as hybrid evolutionary decision trees (HEDTs).

-In this work, we have considered the algorithms that have been published in the most influential journals on the topic and only classical methods proposed in conference contributions.
-Genetic Fuzzy Systems [49], methods based on Genetic Programming [50], and distributed approaches [51], [52] are out of the scope of this study.
+In this paper, we have considered the algorithms that have been published in the most influential journals on the topic and only classical methods proposed in conference contributions.
+Genetic fuzzy systems [49], methods based on genetic programming [50], and distributed approaches [51], [52] are beyond the scope of this paper.

-Table I summarises the list of selected algorithms of each type.
-All algorithms were implemented by the authors of this paper, except for GASSIST and HIDER whose implementations were directly supplied by their corresponding authors.
-Furthermore, these methods are included in the KEEL1 software [53].
+Table I summarizes the list of selected algorithms of each type.
+All algorithms were implemented by the authors of this paper, except for genetic algorithms based classifier system (GASSIST) and HIDER whose implementations were directly supplied by their corresponding authors.
+Furthermore, these methods are included in the knowledge extraction based on evolutionary learning (KEEL) software [53].